dnv-opensource/axtreme/docs/source/usecase_offshorewind.md

 # Example Usecase
-The following offshore wind usecase is used to introduce the `RAX` package, as we have found it more informative than abstract technical definitions of key package terminology and capabilities:
+The following offshore wind usecase is used to introduce the `axtreme` package, as we have found it more informative than abstract technical definitions of key package terminology and capabilities:

 ## Overview
 An offshore wind turbine is being designed to operate for 20 years.
 The engineers have information about the typical weather conditions (called the environment conditions), and have a slow but accurate stochastic simulator of the response experienced by the turbine in a give weather condition.
 In order to know their design will survive for the 20 year period they need to know (amongst other things) the Ultimate Limit State (ULS).
 This is the largest response the wind turbine is experiences in 20 years of operation.